Prepare For The Worst, Hope For The Best

 So What's In Your Wallet...Disaster Kit?

 We actually have a disaster kit and individual "To Go Bags".
 The disaster kit is a permanent fixture in our hallway closet.
 The "To Go Bags" are more of a backup in case things get really bad and we can't stay in the house.
 We put those together a few days before a storm arrives.
 Should we have to leave the house our tentative plan would be to head further inland taking all our vehicles, supplies and pets, and return after the storm has passed.
 The "To Go Bags" would also make staying in a shelter more comfortable, if we had to do that.
-In addition to the primary "To Go Bag" everyone has their own backpack in which they put 2 changes of clothes, other essentials, and items they want to take.
+In addition to the primary "To Go Bag" everyone has their own backpack in which they put 2 changes of clothes and 5 days of undergarments, other essentials, and items they want to take.
 The primary "To Go Bag" (we use 2 bags) is put together with the following items:

 Primary To Go Bag